Are you currently planning a trip to Costa Rica?

-Well, if you intend on coming to an amazing part of the world like Costa Rica, you’ll need to be ready for each Costa Rica tourist attraction.
+If you intend on coming to an amazing part of the world like Costa Rica, you’ll need to be prepared for each and every tourist attraction.

 Planning a Trip to Costa Rica